mailpace/blog/content/blog/testing-rails-gems.md

 Bingo! **We just need to modify this version on each re-run of the full test suite.**

-We use [Circle CI](https://circleci.com/) for testing across our projects at OhMySMTP to ensure our tests are passing on every push and give a public view on our open source components.
+We use [Circle CI](https://circleci.com/) for testing across our projects at MailPace to ensure our tests are passing on every push and give a public view on our open source components.
 For our Node.js library we use different Node.js versioned Docker images for each job, however in Rails the Rails version is defined by the project in the Gemfile, which means we can't use a different Docker image to switch Rails version.

 # Environment Variables to the Rescue